modesttree/Projeny/README.md

 This is the absolute minimum config that is required for Projeny.
 Actually, you don't strictly need `LogPath` defined, but it is useful if you want detailed error information.
 Every time you run the `prj` command in the directory with this `Projeny.yaml`, the PrjLog.txt will be updated with more detailed information

 Here is the full list of configuration settings.
 Note that you don't need to include most of these, since they have reasonable defaults, but they are listed here for reference.
 Also note that like all configuration files in Projeny, they are defined using the <a href="https://en.wikipedia.org/wiki/YAML">YAML standard</a>.
 Comments can be added by prefixing your line with a `#` character.

+<a id="projeny-yaml-example"></a>

+    # If you use the command line a lot, it can be useful to define alias for the common projects you are changing
+    # These are taken from the demo project.
+Running `prj -p am` is then the same as running `prj -p AllMovers`
+    ProjectAliases:
+        am: AllMovers
+        cm: CubeMover
+        sm: SphereMover

+    # The given project here will be used by the `prj` command line tool whenever the `-p` option is not included
+    DefaultProject: AllMovers

     PathVars:
         # This setting is necessary for many different projeny operations so that projeny knows how to run Unity